DawsonJay/data-core-system/reference/value_patterns.md

 **Indicators:** "I believe", "my philosophy", "the way I work", "my approach" **Value:** Very High - Core personality and working style insights **Preserve:** Verbatim expressions of personal approach and values

+### **System Design Philosophy**
+**Indicators:** "the entire point", "this was completely the wrong approach", "processes ARE the rules", "AI-first design", "continuously improvable"
+**Value:** Extremely High - Core system architecture and design principles **Preserve:** VERBATIM - Every word about why systems are built certain ways and how processes enforce rules **Examples:** "The entire point of having the save as a process is that it has to be followed not worked around"

 ### **Problem-Solution Narratives**
 **Indicators:** "the problem is", "we need to fix", "the solution", "here's how"